 Mandeep Bharaj attended the Women in the Fire Service national training and development event last year, and is a Business Analyst and Firefighter at West Midlands Fire Service.
-She is also a member of Inspire WMFS support network.
+She is also a member of the Inspire WMFS support network.
 And if you missed out on the viral video they released on social media recently, it’s definitely worth watching!

 Q & A